giserh/spatialx/README.md

 # SpatialX

-Library (based on NetworkX) to analyse urban street patterns.
+Library (based on NetworkX) to analyse spatial networks.
 In developpement!

 ## Use

 import spatialx as sx

-## Citation

-If you have found this library useful in your work, I encourage you to cite

 ## Authors and License